core-interaction/core-interaction.github.io/topic/images/index.md

 This intrinsic/inline behavior is rarely what you <nobr>want—</nobr>more often your image will be sized *from* your design, not vice-versa.
 Also the image is sized to [CSS pixels](https://tomroth.com.au/dpr/), so it is blurry on *HiDPI* screens, which is most of us these days.

-So usually you’ll want to set images to `display: block;`, and then control their size via CSS, like anything else—ensuring your actual actual dimensions are roughly twice their displayed size:
+So often you’ll want to set images to `display: block;`, and then control their size/positioning via CSS, just like any other elements.
+Make sure your actual actual image dimensions are roughly twice their displayed size, so nothing is blurry:

-{% include figure.html src='/example/image-block/demo' height='36rem' caption='This image file is 1600 pixels wide.' %}
+{% include figure.html src='/example/image-block/demo' height='34rem' caption='This image file is 1600 pixels wide.' %}